 The ten day (June 18-28) conference on intentional community at the School of Living Center, Freeland, Md., initiated by Abigail Grafton, Ben and Elaine Zablocki and Ruth and Bruce Elwell, drew a total of some 100 attendants.
-They proceeded in a spontaneous, member-directed fashion, with a result of 20 persons entering a trial of community.
+They proceeded in a spontaneous, member-directed fashion, with a result of 20 persons entering a trial of commu-

 It took a somewhat stiff discussion, a square dance and a late party to break the ice, but after a day or two there was a flow of ideas and feelings that increased in depth and tempo.
 Alan Hoffman, Dr. Arthur Gladstone, Ben Zablocki, and Calvin DeFillipus were among the scheduled speakers, but for the most part the discussions were planned and held around emerging, current needs.
 Meals were planned and executed by the attendants, and while irregular and untraditional, were adequate and enjoyed.
-A dam in the creek provided welcome swimming; a camping shelter was started; and a "good time was had by all."
+A dam in the creek provided welcome swimming; a camping shelter was started; and a "good time was had by

-After a week, Mr. and Mrs. Bryce Ford offered their 02 are farm as a center for any who wanted to actually start a community.
+After a week, Mr. and Mrs. Bryce Ford offered their 93 acres farm as a center for any who wanted to actually start a community.
 Twenty persons left with them on Saturday for another week on their farm for a trial of actual community living.
-Last reports are that many of them are committed to continue it, though some decided to withdraw.
+Last reports are that many of them are committed to continue it, though some decided to cal labor is possibly man's greatest and gravest mistake.
+It is perhaps utterly impossible to be fully alive or sane minus daily physical work-good, hard, muscle work.
+But to GR readers this comes as hardly news, agreed.
+To me, a respectable, i.e., virtually useless, teacher, it comes as a blow across the neck.